 OgmentO

-In the vast market of Indian commerce, the emergence and evolution of Direct-to-Consumer (D2C) markets have been nothing short of revolutionary.
-The traditional retail model, characterised by intermediaries and middlemen, has given way to a more direct approach, allowing brands to establish a direct connection with consumers.
+The great Indian D2C market is expected to touch $61.3Billion USD by 2027, growing at 38% CAGR; a figure that is nothing short of revolutionary.
+The traditional retail model characterized by intermediaries and middlemen, has eventually given way to a more direct approach, allowing brands to establish a one-to-one connection with consumers.

 This shift has accelerated in recent years, reshaping the way businesses operate and consumers shop.
 In this article, we delve into the journey of D2C markets in India, exploring their evolution, challenges, and transformative impact on both businesses and consumers.